 With the NeurOptimal® system, nothing is added to the brain.
 It is a feedback system that mimics the brain's organic function.
 The brain is a dynamic and nonlinear system and NeurOptimal® uses a dynamical format, where the mathematics of the software continuously gives feedback to the trainee as the brain activity shifts.

 The reported side effects of using NeurOptimal are the results of increased awareness, rather than true side effects.
 This naturally occurs when the body becomes more mindful.
 Some clients report greater awareness of exhaustion at the end of a session.
 This is most often noticed in clients who report being sleep deprived.
 The positive impact is that clients will go home and make sure they get a good night's sleep.
 Other effects clients report are feeling greater sensation in the body, heightened relaxation or calm, and feeling greater clarity.

 How long does it take for neurofeedback to work?

 Every brain is different so the answer varies depending on the client.
 One factor that impacts how long it takes to see changes is how self-aware the individual already is.

 In general, clients report noticing shifts in the first three sessions.
-Reported shifts include: a greater sense of calm, focus and clarity after a session, managing his sleep better, and waking up feeling more rested the day after training.
-By the 10th session clients usually report that the neurofeedback is supporting them meet their wellness goals.
+Reported shifts include: a greater sense of calm, focus, and clarity after a session, managing his sleep better, and waking up feeling more rested the day after training.
+By the 10th session, clients usually report that the neurofeedback is supporting them in meeting their wellness goals.

 Why We Chose NeurOptimal® for our Neurofeedback Center

-In 2011, Natalie Baker, LMHC, the Neurofeedback Training Company founder, was leading a meditation program, when a student asked if she had heard of neurofeedback.
+In 2011, Natalie Baker, LMHC, the Neurofeedback Training Company founder, was leading a meditation program when a student asked if she had heard of neurofeedback.
 He was curious about its application in emotional health and mindfulness practice.
-As a mental health professional, Natalie was very curious about any tools that could potentially help people break their emotional and mental habits.
+As a mental health professional, Natalie was very curious about tools that could help people break their emotional and mental habits.